 3) Knocking Noises

 One easily recognizable symptom is a knocking noise that comes from the CV joint if it is too worn or damaged.
 It will either come from the inner joint on a front-wheel drive vehicle or the inner and outer joints of a rear-wheel drive vehicle.
+A humming noise is also possible but not as common.

 If you want to find out on your own if this is due to the CV joint, change the gear to reverse and then step on the gas pedal.
-Try to rotate from decelerating the vehicle to accelerating it.
+Try to alternate from decelerating the vehicle to accelerating it.
 The noises should get louder as you continue to do this.
 If so, it likely means the CV joint is bad.

 4) Loud Sounds When Turning